zannloo/tp/docs/DeveloperGuide.md

     - Test case: `unmark a`<br>
       Expected: No task would be un-marked, an error will be shown.

-    - Other incorrect `un-mark` commands to try: `unmark -2`, `unmark x` (Where x is positive integer which is less than current task size)<br>
+    - Other incorrect `un-mark` commands to try: `unmark \-2`, `unmark x` (Where x is positive integer which is greater than current task size)<br>
       Expected: No task would be marked, an error message indicating that the index given is invalid.

 ### Delete a task

-- Deletes a specified task as done for a student or group,
+- Deletes a specified task for a student or group,

     - Prerequisites: The display panel is showing the task list of the specified student or group.<br>
       This can be achieved by using the `cat` command alongside the path to the desired student/group to display their task list.